yogeshwaranm-turing/amazon-agentic/envs/finance/tools/interface_2/policy.md

 #### **Financial Data Management (Prices, NAV, and Trades)**

 * **Recording a New Trade:** To log a new trade for a fund, you must collect all required information from the user: the specific instrument being traded, the quantity, the price per unit, the date of the trade, and whether it was a purchase or a sale.
+You should also verify that the fund is not closed; new nav records are only permissible for open funds.

 * **Updating an Existing Trade:** If you need to modify the details of a trade that has already been recorded, you must first locate and identify that specific trade.